CmKsg/CmKsg.github.io/_portfolio/gamePredictor.md

 Using a score that gives partial credit of 0.5 for predicting a neighboring class instead of the true class improves the model’s mean accuracy to a more reasonable score of 0.68.
 This weighted scoring method allows us to properly measure the ability of a model to avoid the worst form of classification errors.
 Our current random forest model was chosen over the decision tree classifier in part due to its improved weighted score.
 The vast majority of its misclassifications were for neighboring classes which made the low classification accuracy more tolerable in contrast to other models which were more prone to severe misclassifications.

+## Optimization Models
+### Integer Programming Knapsack
+The initial knapsack model made three assumptions.
+The first assumption was that there would be perfect information for the player regarding the exact release dates, and there would be no randomness in those values.
+The second assumption was that there would be no fluctuation in prices, including no pre-purchase discounts or package deals.
+The final assumption was that the player would have the same, equal coefficients for Metacritic score, engagement, and similarity.
+The model was implemented using GurobiPy: